AndyObtiva/glimmer/README.md

 ### Drag and Drop

-Glimmer offers the easiest Drag & Drop support on earth, thanks to the SWT library and to Glimmer's lightweight DSL.
+Glimmer offers the easiest Drag & Drop support on earth, thanks to SWT and Glimmer's lightweight DSL syntax.

 Simply add a `drag_source` under the widget you would like to drag data from and a `drop_target` under the widget you would like to drop data into, and you are set!